 Colima doesn’t get a lot of attention for its culinary side, perhaps it’s too close to the powerhouse of Oaxaca, which often steals the foodie spotlight.
 But there are so many things to eat in Colima.

-But also its location in between two volcanoes and the jungle means land is fertile with plenty of sugar cane and coffee plantations, bananas, coconuts and plenty of tropical fruit.
+But also its location in between two volcanoes and the jungle means land is fertile with plenty of sugar cane and coffee plantations, bananas, coconuts and plenty of exotic fruits.

 I love how everything just makes sense in Mexico.